fun facts about florida

 Florida is widely known for its hot weather, sunny days and very mild winters.
 This has made it a welcome haven for retirees from all over the country who want great weather year-round.
 That’s why so many people every day choose to pack their bags and relocate to sunny Florida.

-3. There are no dinosaur fossils in Florida
+3. There are no dinosaur fossils on record in Florida… facts

 If you plan to dig for dinosaur bones, you won’t have any luck in Florida.
 That’s because, during the dinosaur age, the Florida peninsula was underwater; it was totally nonexistent as a land mass.

-4. You must register your car in Florida — even if you only live there part-time
+4. You must register your car in Fl — even if you only live there part-time… facts

 Florida state law says that if you have a car in Florida for more than 90 days per year, that vehicle must be registered in Florida.
 And those 90 days do not have to be consecutive!
 Even out-of-state residents must insure their car in Florida and must prove that they meet the state’s minimum insurance requirements.
 Also, if you have never held a regular driver license in any state, country, or jurisdiction, you must complete a FL TLSAE (Traffic Law and Substance Abuse Education) course.